ben10ben/AI_Security_and_Privacy-Literature_Review/README.md

 There is a need for more exploratory research focusing on bias, alignment, safety, and explainability in AI systems.

 ## Authors
-Benedikt Rein
-Leila Zafarmand
+Benedikt Rein, Theodor Rellin, Leila Zafarmand
-Theodor Rellin

 ## Contributing
 This repository is intended as a knowledge hub for those interested in AI security and privacy.
 Contributions, whether in the form of discussions, issues, or pull requests for extending the research, are welcome.